Clyde21c/PEARL_bullet/README.md

 The dependency on the rlkit library used by the original repository has been removed in here.

 ***As it is a temporary code, the inner structure is fairly rough and will be changed frequently.***
+This repository has been refactored in https://github.com/dongminlee94/meta-rl for coherence between the other meta-rl algorithm covered by the book